martinville/solarsynk/DOCS.md

 ![](https://github.com/martinville/solarsynk/blob/main/addrepo.png)

-Refresh the browser. right at the bottom you should now see the "SolarSynk" add-on.
+Refresh the browser.
+Right at the bottom you should now see the "SolarSynk" add-on.
 Simply click it then click "Install"

 ![](https://github.com/martinville/solarsynk/blob/main/solarsynkaddon.png)